itissid/js_toy_projects/battleship/README.md

 - A bit of knowledge of function return values is useful to understand the program but not necessary for this task's objectives.

 ### Outcomes:
+  - Problem Solving.
+The objective is to teach students how to *translate* real world *actions* and *objects* in software *code and logic*.
-  - Problem Solving: The Student can think about how the the sea/board can be represented by an array or arrays.
+    - The Student can think about how the the sea/board can be represented by an array or arrays.
 This is a useful skill in problem solving in CS: being able to convert objects in the real world to objects in computer memory.

   - Thinking iteratively: As the user moves how does the state of the board evolve in the memory of the program?
 The students should get into the habit of drawing pictures to understand the state of a program.

   - Debugging: Now one may ask why is this task interesting?
 After all shouldn't we be doing the meat of the problem first?
-When we actually code up the game we want to know if we did the right thing.
+When we actually code up the game we want to know that the existing code functions correctly.
+Building incrementally is very important to building software.
 Printing things is the only way to know if things are working.
 This is often done in programming to measure progress and squash bugs.

 ## Task 2